- How current is the data?

 - June 14, 2013: The Offshore Leaks Database was first published with the names of more than 100,000 offshore entities incorporated through agents Portcullis Trustnet and Commonwealth Trust Limited.

-- May 9, 2016: ICIJ added more than 200,000 offshore entities from the Panama Papers investigation, that had been incorporated through agent Mossack Fonseca.
-We also launched a new site design with more functionalities.
-That version of the database included address connections that were incorrect.
-This error was fixed on May 10, 11 p.m.
+- May 9, 2016: ICIJ added more than 200,000 offshore entities from the Panama Papers investigation that had been incorporated through agent Mossack Fonseca.
+We also launched a new site design with more features.
+An error in the data that led to incorrect address connections was fixed on May 10, 11 p.m.
 EDT.

 We will continue to provide information about any updates to the database in this section as they occur.

-Why can’t I find some names related to companies in the database that appeared in the Paradise Papers, the Panama Papers and the Bahamas Leaks stories?
+Why can’t I find some names related to companies in the database that appeared in the Pandora Papers, Paradise Papers, Bahamas Leaks, Panama Papers or Offshore Leaks stories?

-On November 5, 2017 and on April 3, 2016 ICIJ published interactive applications with detailed information on dozens of politicians in the leaked files.
+On Nov.
+5, 2017 and on April 3, 2016 ICIJ published interactive applications with detailed information on dozens of politicians in the leaked files.
 In order to better tell those specific stories, ICIJ manually added information from the Paradise Papers and the Panama Papers documents about the politicians to this database.
-You will identify these records easily because they include a note that says “record manually added from leaked documents.”
+These records include a note that says “record manually added from leaked documents.”
 In those cases ICIJ only published the information connected to the public figure and not that of others who may be associated with an offshore entity.
-On September 21, 2016, ICIJ performed a similar manual addition from documents within the Bahamas Leaks of information about former public officials and others.
+On Sep.
+21, 2016, ICIJ performed a similar manual addition from documents within the Bahamas Leaks of information about former public officials and others.

-The names of individuals and entities in this website come from leaked files.
+The names of individuals and entities displayed in the Offshore Leaks database come from leaked files.
 ICIJ used reverse engineering techniques to extract the information from them and build this database.
 In most occasions, the original records connected names with codes, which are used as unique identifiers.
 However, this was not always the case.
 For example, shareholder and beneficiary records in the Panama Papers lacked a code.
 In the case of agent Commonwealth Trust Limited, there were cases where the same name was associated with different codes.
 This means that sometimes what seems to be the same name could appear as two or more different nodes in this database.

 Names could have typos or be misspelled, but this is how they appear in the original databases ICIJ obtained.
-We did not perform any cleaning or standardization on the names, except for some slight cleaning on the entity names in the Panama Papers data to split the current from the former name of the company (both were sometimes together in Mossack Fonseca’s database).
+We did not clean or standardize the names, except for some slight cleaning on the entity names in the Panama Papers data to split the current from the former name of the company (both were sometimes together in Mossack Fonseca’s database).
 In the case of the Aruba corporate registry we had to translate some officer roles that were in Dutch into English.

 Because this is a database that connects people and companies, isolated entities or people with no apparent connections have been removed.
 Isolated addresses have also been removed.

 ICIJ performed automatic identification of country names within all the addresses contained in the database.
 We used geocoding tools to complement the process.
 Some of the addresses ended up being manually reviewed by our team.
-ICIJ also shared these identifications with the reporting team of more than 370 journalists and improved the results based on their feedback.
+During the various investigations, ICIJ also shared these identifications with reporting teams of hundreds of journalists and improved the results based on their feedback.

 Once a country was determined, the connected record -- an entity, an officer or an intermediary -- was linked to that country.
-The record was tagged as “not identified,” if no match could be made.
+If no match could be made, the record was tagged as “not identified.”
 The limitations to this identification process include potential data-entry and country-matching errors.
 If you find a name that is identified with the wrong country, please contact us.

-The information contained in the ICIJ Offshore Leaks Database is just a fraction of the leaked files of the Paradise Papers, the Panama Papers, the Offshore Leaks and the Bahamas Leaks investigations.
+The information contained in the ICIJ Offshore Leaks Database is just a fraction of the leaked files of the Pandora Papers, Paradise Papers, Bahamas Leaks, Panama Papers and Offshore Leaks investigations.
 We recommend caution before drawing any conclusions, as many people and entities have the same or similar names.
 We suggest you confirm the identities of any individuals or entities found in the database using addresses or other identifiable information.
+In the case of the corporate registries leaked to ICIJ as part of the Paradise Papers investigation, entities appearing in the database aren’t necessarily offshore companies, but can also be local businesses.
+The inclusion of a person or entity in the ICIJ Offshore Leaks Database is not intended to suggest or imply that they have engaged in illegal or improper conduct.

 The data comes directly from the leaked files ICIJ has received throughout different investigations and each set goes through a specific year.
 Keep in mind that some information, like the status of a company and its shareholders, might have changed over time.